skyimager/aqvs/README.md

 <a name="proj-obj"></a>
 ## 1. Project Objective
 The objective of this project is to develop an API call to detect defects in automobile parts.
-The API is targeted to serve as an Automatic Quality Verification System on shop floors.
+The API is targeted to serve as an `Automatic Quality Verification System` on shop floors.

 The developed model can detect and localise multiple defect types in the presented automobile part.
 If defects are found in the part, a bounding box is drawn around the defect area along with the defect label and model confidence.

 This repository was created with the intention of making a common platform for object_detection that would allow plug and play for different architectures like Yolo, retinanet, Mask-RCNN etc. Such a platform would make future iterations with different object types faster, making it easier for others to implement their ideas.

+To start building the common framework, Yolov2 and Retinanet were considered.

 In the present state the yolov2 training codes are kept in `src2` folder and retinanet training codes are kept in `src` folder.
 Due to time constraints the two modules could not be combined for now and will be done in the near future.